david-cortes/costsensitive/README.md

 ## Documentation

 Documentation for Python is available at [http://costsensitive.readthedocs.io/en/latest/](http://costsensitive.readthedocs.io/en/latest/).
-For R, it's available as part of the package.
+For R, it's available as part of the package (see [cran link](https://cran.r-project.org/web/packages/costsensitive/index.html)).

 All code is internally documented through docstrings (e.g. you can try `help(WeightedAllPairs)`, `help(WeightedAllPairs.fit)`, `help(WeightedAllPairs.predict)`, etc. - in R: `help(costsensitive::weighted.all.pairs)` and so on).